apache/spark/TESTING.rst

   rather than ``unittest`` ones.
 See `Pytest docs <http://doc.pytest.org/en/latest/assert.html>`_ for details.
 * Use a parameterized framework for tests that have variations in parameters.

-**NOTE:** We plan to convert all unit tests to standard "asserts" semi-automatically but this will be done later in Airflow 2.0 development phase.
+**NOTE:** We plan to convert all unit tests to standard "asserts" semi-automatically, but this will be done later in Airflow 2.0 development phase.
 That will include setUp/tearDown/context managers and decorators.

 Running Unit Tests from IDE